What term describes the relative amount of friction between two surfaces?

 Study for the Manual Transmission Exam.
 Use flashcards and multiple choice questions with explanations.
 Prepare thoroughly for your exam!

-The term that describes the relative amount of friction between two surfaces is the Coefficient of Friction.
-This coefficient quantifies the frictional force that exists when two materials come into contact.
-It is a dimensionless number that represents how much frictional resistance is present compared to the force pressing the two surfaces together.
+The term that describes the relative amount of friction between two surfaces is known as the Coefficient of Friction.
+This coefficient quantifies the frictional force that occurs when two surfaces are in contact and moving relative to each other.

 Subscribe